Step up and step down surfboards can find a place in every surfer’s quiver.

 How Big Should My Step Up Surfboard Be?

-It depends on how big your current board is and what you need the step-up board for.
+It depends on how big your current board is and what you need the step-up surfboard for.

 Generally, however, an increase of between 2 and 4 inches in length is a good rule of thumb.